 True/False Tests

-Every part of a true sentence must be "true"
+Every part of a true sentence must be "true" If any one part of the sentence is false,

 the whole sentence is false despite many other true statements.